kosall5220/sep10-freedom-project/blog/entry04.md

 The skills that I learned while planning were **how to learn**, and **embracing failure**.

  #### How to learn
-For my project I have to use new tools that I’m unfamiliar with, so I have to learn how to use them.
+For my project I have to use new tools that I’m unfamiliar with, so I had to learn how to use them.
 Instead of just watching a video or reading a website about each tool, I tinkered and tested them out.
 I also followed guides on how to use each tool, but I still haven’t mastered them yet.
 Having the skill to learn effectively will help me fully understand A-Frame, AnimateCSS, and SASS, and it will help me learn about other things in the future.

  #### Embracing failure

+While I was trying to use A-Frame to make a face, I had a hard time moving the pieces around.
+Instead of quitting out of frustration, I tried to see what I was doing wrong and I started to gain a better understanding on how to move the shapes.
+I chose to learn from my mistakes instead of giving up on using A-Frame.
+Embracing failure will be an important skill to have moving forward.